 One Minnesota government entity's experience serves as an instructive example.
-The entity had invested in Certificates of Deposit (CDs), an investment insured by the FDIC, yet still lost over \$2 million in spite of the deposit insurance.
+The entity had invested in CDs, yet still lost over \$2 million in spite of the deposit insurance.
 These losses occurred because of the manner in which the investments were held.

 The entity had engaged the services of a Certificate of Deposit "placement service" called Rate Search, of Saint Louis, Missouri.
 Rate Search promised customers it would seek out and purchase CDs paying the highest rates of interest, then hold the CDs for their customers.
-The entity worked with Rate Search for nearly twenty years: each month, they received a statement from Rate Search listing the CDs they owned.
+The entity worked with Rate Search for nearly twenty years: each month, it received a statement from Rate Search listing the CDs it owned.
 Then, in 2007, Rate Search abruptly closed its doors.

-When Rate Search went out of business, the entity discovered that a large number of their CDs held by Rate Search could not be found.
+When Rate Search went out of business, the entity discovered that a large number of its CDs held by Rate Search could not be found.
 The value of the missing CDs was over \$2 million.
-The entity has been working to recover their losses and has learned that some of the CDs on their statement were never actually purchased by Rate Search: obviously for those CDs there was no FDIC protection.
+Since then, the entity has been working to recover its losses and has learned that some of the CDs on its statement were never actually purchased by Rate Search: for those CDs there was no FDIC protection.
 Rate Search customers across the country found themselves in similar situations.
-Criminal investigations and civil actions were brought against Rate Search, and in February 2009 the president of Rate Search pled guilty to fraud and tax charges.
+Criminal investigations and civil actions were brought against Rate Search, and in February 2009 the president of Rate Search pled guilty to federal fraud and tax charges.